-Please indicate your level of agreement/disagreement about your organization’s collaboration with your school partner(s) for each element listed below.
+Please indicate your level of agreement/disagreement about your organization’s collaboration with your school partner(s) for each statement listed below.
+Please try to respond by thinking in reference to the typical school,, if you work with more than one.